-It is important to understand the approches we use and the type of help you can benefit from Bilibio Psych.
-We encourage you to read below FAQ to better understand a few things.
+It is important to understand the approaches we use and the type of help you can benefit from when seeing one of our therapists at Bilibio Psychology.
+We encourage you to read below common Frequently asked questions to better understand a few things.

-This does not mean that only people who are experiencing severe mental illness can seek the assistance of a psychologist.
-Many people who have never been diagnosed with a mental illness see psychologists.
-Whether due to a particular challenge at work, a difficult social situation, nervousness when speaking in public or using lifts, difficulty dealing with conflict, relationship stress and for many other reasons, it is absolutely okay to ask for help to learn new skills and to have support in order to manage your life more effectively.
+You don’t need to be experiencing severe mental illness to seek the assistance of a mental health professional.
+Many people who have never been diagnosed with a mental illness see psychologists and counsellors.
+Whether due to a particular challenge at work, a difficult social situation, nervousness when speaking in public, difficulty dealing with conflict, relationship stress and for many other reasons, it is absolutely okay to ask for help to learn new skills and to have support in order to manage your life more effectively.

 Source: Australian Psychological Society

 Very rarely only one type of approach is used in therapy.
 It is often a mix of what is appropriate at any given phase of our client’s life, in any given stage of therapy or during a series of sessions.
 Some of the approaches we use in therapy are:

 It is based on the theories and techniques of psychoanalysis.
 It focuses on increasing awareness of one’s unconscious internal reality and helps identify and understand how historical and developmental influences have contributed to the client’s current issues.
 Psychodynamic psychotherapy is similar to psychoanalysis in that it attributes emotional problems to the patient’s unconscious motives and conflicts.